ilozano2/spring-cloud-gateway-active-health-check/README.md

 ![Active Health Check Diagram](active-hc-diagram.png)

-This post is divided in two
+This post is divided into two
-1. "Spring features you need" - describing how you can benefit from Spring in order to get Active Health Check
+1. "Spring features you need" - describing how you can benefit from Spring to get Active Health Check
 2. "Registering endpoints for your services" - visiting some approaches for adding one or more endpoints to your routes

 # 1. Spring features you need

-There are three features in Spring that can help you to get Active Health Check
+Three features in Spring can help you to get Active Health Check

-**Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows to balance traffic along different upstream service endpoints.
+**Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows balancing traffic along different upstream service endpoints.
 It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud) and it is included in the spring-cloud-commons library ([SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).

 **Client-side service discovery** feature allows the client to find and communicate with services without hard-coding the hostname and port.
 It is also included in the spring-cloud-commons library ([SSD documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client)).